 Needle drop may also be due to lack of water, or else the other extreme: too much water.
 The former will be indicated by dry soil and is easily remedied by watering the plant more often and more deeply.
 Possible remedies for the latter problem include:

 - Transplanting the trees

 - Improving the soil's drainage

-You could transplant the dwarf Alberta spruces to a sunny area with good soil drainage.
-I would wait till fall to transplant, so the plant is not trying to acclimate to its new location during the heat of the summer.
+Wait till fall to transplant your dwarf Alberta spruce (to a sunny area with good soil drainage) so the plant is not trying to acclimate to its new location during the heat of the summer.
 In the meantime, if you have a clayey soil and suspect the problem could be poor drainage, consider building a quick, makeshift French drain to improve soil drainage in the area.

 There are many good street trees, but dwarf Alberta spruce is not one of them.
 It is not very tolerant of either road salt or other forms of pollution.
 If your tree is located near the road and is dropping its needles, try transplanting it to another area of the yard.

 Avoiding these stressful environmental conditions also makes your plant less susceptible to diseases such as Cytospora canker.